10 Things You Shouldn’t Be Storing on Your Kitchen Countertop

 Here’s another food that you’ve probably been storing on your counter and inadvertently lessening its quality.
 Just like spices, olive oil can go bad more quickly if it’s stored in direct light and heat.
 The same is true for other types of oil as well; they will keep better in a cool, dark place.
 “Inside a cabinet or pantry works well for most oils,” Bostic suggests.
 Here’s how to clean grease off of the most common kitchen surfaces.

 You had to know this was coming.
 The more visible and accessible your guilty-pleasure snacks are, the more likely you are to grab them, start eating, and not stop.
 Keeping desserts and snacks in less convenient, less accessible places will allow you to be less tempted by them.
 The same goes for anyone else in your household, too (looking at you, kiddos).
 And, on top of that, baked goods and candy can leave stickiness and crumbs on your counter, which, well, isn’t the best, most sanitary kitchen aesthetic.
-Find out some more subtle organizing mistakes that make your kitchen look sloppy.
+Find out some more kitchen organization tips.

 With the increasing popularity of home devices that can be very helpful while cooking, such as the Amazon Alexa, it’s tempting to keep them handy on your kitchen counter.
 But considering the amount of water-pouring, dishwashing, and accidental spillage that happens during meal preparation, it’s better to be safe than sorry.
 Keep your phones, laptops, virtual assistants, and speakers off your counter and out of range of any potential water damage.
 Now that you know what not to keep on your counter, find out how to fix more of the common kitchen mistakes you’re probably making.